khaors/geocompr/main.md

 <img src="figures/crs-buf-proj-1.png" alt="Buffer on data with projected CRS." width="576" />
 <p class="caption">(\#fig:crs-buf-proj)Buffer on data with projected CRS.</p>
 </div>

+The importance of understanding an object's CRS (primarily whether it's projected or geographic), and reprojecting when appropriate, is illustrated above using a simple geographic vector object representing London.
+The subsequent two sections go into more depth on reprojections, exploring which CRS to use and providing details about the process of reprojecting vector and raster objects.

 ### Reprojecting vector geometries